bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

     ```
    Now if we try to understand it.

-   Line No. 2: Hardcoded key stored inside mykey variable. </br>
+   Line No. 2: Hardcoded key stored inside mykey variable.

-   Line No. 3: CrytoJS.AES.encrypt method is called which is having 3 arguments data, key, format.</br>
+   Line No. 3: CrytoJS.AES.encrypt method is called which is having 3 arguments data, key, format.

-   Line No. 4 to 6: Request is created and using post method it is send to validate.php in body part.</br>
+   Line No. 4 to 6: Request is created and using post method it is send to validate.php in body part.

-   Line No. 8: Function to handle the response. (as we know response is also encrypted).</br>
+   Line No. 8: Function to handle the response. (as we know response is also encrypted).

-   Line No. 9: CryptoJS.AES>decrypt method is called which is having 3 arguments response_data, key, format.</br>
+   Line No. 9: CryptoJS.AES>decrypt method is called which is having 3 arguments response_data, key, format.

-   Line No. 11 to 13: Some kind of process of slicing the data or clear text response.</br>
+   Line No. 11 to 13: Some kind of process of slicing the data or clear text response.

-   Line No. 14 to 16: Conditional validation where if a == 1 only than it will change the window location to OTP.php.</br>
+   Line No. 14 to 16: Conditional validation where if a == 1 only than it will change the window location to OTP.php.

    Once we understood the logic we can put our debug point at Line No. 3 as it contains the encryption method.